giorgeabdala/autonomyus-miniProject/README.md

 - [Thread 42](https://x.com/autonomys_pt/status/1829631428243361995)
 - [Thread 43](https://x.com/autonomys_pt/status/1829621322827084085)

-The attachment below highlights the thread that achieved the highest engagement, demonstrating the positive impact of the strategy adopted for the Portuguese-speaking audience.
+*The attached screenshot highlights the thread with the highest engagement, demonstrating the positive impact of our approach for the Portuguese-speaking audience.*

 ## 2. Contributions on GitHub

-My GitHub activity focused on improving and supporting the structure of Autonomys projects.
-I contributed by both creating and reviewing the following Pull Requests:
+My GitHub activity was focused on improving and supporting the structure of Autonomys projects.
+I contributed by both creating and reviewing Pull Requests.

 ### Created Pull Requests